michele-42/HW1/README.md

 Select and execute one exercise at a time, provide user input when requested.
 No functions other then the ones requested by exercise were implemented.

+All exercises where solved using python documentation.
+Except:

+Regex and Parsing (where for ex 10  stack overflow was used)